hunghsinke/P4D_-Assignment-2-/README.md

 # Assignment Notes
 This is your first assignment (after the Logo quiz).
 The files in this github repository ("repo") are the ones you'll want to use as a template for your assignment.

+I have designed extra features on top of the weekly exercises.
+This includes responsive designs for mobile and tablets.
+As well as the previous and next buttons to help with navigation.

 ## Using the files
 To use these, simply clone this repository onto your computer, or go to the GitHub website, click the green `Code` button and download the zip file.